jason-kerney/blog/_posts/2021/2021-05-21-gloom-haven-review.md

 ### Cooperative with Self Interest

-Right now this is my favorite game.
+Right now, this is my favorite game.
 It is a cooperative game, but you gain a random secret personal goal with each scenario. **_If_** the scenario is successful, **_and_** you accomplish your goal, your character gains an extra reward that makes them more powerful/capable.

-This element, encourages each player to occasionally make sub-optimal decisions that benefit their character.
-Most of the time, thess decisions have no impact on the end result for the party, though they add additional stress, and fun.
+This element encourages each player to occasionally make sub-optimal decisions that benefit their character.
+Most of the time, these decisions have no impact on the end result for the party, though they add additional stress, and fun.

 ### Deep Strategy with Randomness

 There is a lot of strategy in the game, and most often when you loose a scenario it was down to poor choices, often caused by not knowing what to expect.
 You almost always do better the second and third time through a scenario.

-However there is an element of randomness.
+However, there is an element of randomness.
 Attacking is resolved by drawing a card and applying the number on that card to the damage dealt.
 However, there are cards that cause you to instantly miss the attack or double the damage dealt.
 This randomness means that sometimes the odds will just stack against, or for you.

 ### Pretty